-Birmingham Safeguarding Children Board
+Birmingham Safeguarding Children Partnership

-Worried about the safety or welfare of a child?
+Worried about a child?

 Outside of normal office hours please call 0121 675 4806 for the Emergency Duty Team